 Read and follow instructions for the written essay.
-Make sure your name and information outlined below is in the upper left corner of the page, and the single-spaced ID information formatted as follows.
+Make sure your name and information outlined below is in the upper left corner of the page, and the single-spaced ID information is formatted as follows.

-Font: Times New Roman, 12 point, black plain text (not bold or italic) Spacing: 1.5 line spacing (not double-spaced) Margins: 1.25" (top, bottom, left and right) Body text: Left alignment; no indent on paragraphs, line of space between paragraphs, 2 spaces between sentences.
-Name: Last, First, Middle Initial (For subsequent pages, just list name, and "Essay : page ID: #" Write: "Essay Assignment, 2020 BLMA Scholarship Application" Title: Write an appropriate title for your essay. (centered, 2 spaces above first paragraph) Use title case [Use Format Menu/Change case].
+Name: Last, First, Middle Initial (For subsequent pages, just list name, and "Essay: page #" Write: "Essay Assignment, 2024 BLMA Scholarship Application" Title: Write an appropriate title for your essay . (centered, 2 spaces above first paragraph) Use title case [Use Format Menu/Change case].
 Do not use "Essay" as your title.